 - The survey asks about the customer’s experience – specifically, how much effort the call took, on a scale from 1 to 9.

 - If the agent receives a 9, they can roll the dice and move up or down the board.

 This game is a great way to encourage call center agents to ensure customers are satisfied with their calls.
-It’s also a great way to make use of Fonolo’s Visual Interactive Voice Response (IVR) system, which is accessible, multi-lingual, and gives your agents real-time updates on the status of your call-backs.
+It’s also a great way to make use of Fonolo’s Web Call-Backs (formerly Visual IVR) system, which is accessible, multi-lingual, and gives your agents real-time updates on the status of your call-backs.

 Mystery Prize is another cost-effective game that boosts agent engagement.

 - Hide a prize somewhere in your call center.
 Make sure it’s a prize that won’t easily be found or guessed by your team.

 - The agent who performs the best on a decided metric each day gets a clue.
 Each clue should help the agent get closer and closer to the prize.